 In 1985, IPAC was established on the campus of the California Institute of Technology as the "Infrared Processing & Analysis Center" for data from IRAS -- the Infrared Astronomical Satellite, joint project of the US, UK and the Netherlands.
-IPAC has since grown beyond its inaugural name, and built upon its experience in infrared data processing and analysis to provide a range of support for more than 20 missions and projects with observatories both in space and on the ground.
+IPAC has since grown beyond its inaugural name - and is now known simply as "IPAC" - by building upon its experience in infrared data processing and analysis to provide a range of support for more than 20 missions and projects with observatories both in space and on the ground.

 In 1990, IPAC built the NASA/IPAC Extragalactic Database (NED), which quickly became an essential tool for extragalactic research.
 Today, NED is the world's largest database of cross-correlated multiwavelength data for extragalactic objects and services, which spans the entire observed spectrum, from gamma rays to radio frequencies.